UBC-CIC/Optimizing-Sedation/docs/Configuration.md

 When searching for data, any pieces of data on the server that have a code or keyword that matches one from the `codes` array will be processed and displayed in the corresponding table row on the dashboard.

-The following image is an example of medical codes that were used to search for data to be displayed on the dashboard.
+The following image is an example of medical codes being used to search for data to be displayed on the dashboard.

 ![alt text](images/configSearchCodesCodesMedical.png)

-The following image is an example of keywords that were used to search for data to be displayed on the dashboard.
+The following image is an example of keywords being used to search for data to be displayed on the dashboard.

 ![alt text](images/configSearchCodesCodesKeywords.png)

 ### Resources
-This property is an array of resources that will be searched through.
-Changing this array will change which resources the codes will search through for data.
+This property is an array of FHIR resources.
+Each resource in the array will be searched for data.
+Changing this array will change which FHIR resources will be searched for data.

 In the image below, the green box contains just one listed resource, which means that only that particular resource will be searched for data.
-However, in the yellow box, multiple resources are listed, meaning that a search for data will be conducted across all of these listed resources.
+However, in the yellow box, multiple resources are listed, meaning that a search for data will be conducted across all of the listed resources.

 ![alt text](images/configSearchCodesResources.png)